exasol/exasol-testcontainers/doc/design.md

 ### Purging
 `dsn~purging~1`

+The `ExasolContainer` purges the database when reuse is enabled.

+Comment:

-`ExasolContainer` can purge the database.
-For that, it deletes all database objects such as users, roles and connections.
+This means the `ExasolContainer` deletes all database objects such as users, roles and connections.

 Covers:

-* `req~reuse-container~1`
+* `req~automatic-database-cleanup-with-reused-containers~1`

 Needs: impl, utest, itest